DasithEdirisinghe/iVoke_Drowsiness-Detection/README.md

 So I use ubuntu as my OS and I install python3, open cv, dlib libary and additional librariis.
 So then after referring many online resources I get started my programming.

-# Get start with Rpi
+# Get started with Rpi

 Rpi 3B is the board which we used for our project.
 Raspberry pi OS https://www.raspberrypi.org/software/ is the OS we used.
+After dealing more than one week with rpi and OS installation we finally implement the program on Rpi.
+We use secure shell to remotely control the Rpi board other than directly connecting mouse and keyboard to Rpi.